 The first step to avoiding cultural appropriation is to research and learn about the culture.

-So, if you truly appreciate this piece of culture, learning about what mandalas mean to Buddhism is the first step you should take.
+So, if you truly appreciate this piece of culture, learning about what mandalas mean to Buddhism is the first step.

 The second step is not to be afraid to ask.
 If you’re unsure about a certain activity regarding a certain culture, you can find many online communities that’ll be more than happy to help you understand their culture.